azadbolour/boardgame/README.md

 different from scrabble and are subject to change over time as this application evolves and responds to enhancement requests.

-See the project web site for the details.
+See the [project web site](http://www.bolour.com/boardgame/index.html) for details.

 ## Scope